Dipladenia, commonly known as the Rock Trumpet, is a tropical, flowering plant that belongs to the Mandevilla family.

 This is where the difference ends.
 Care is virtually the same.

-Where to grow Dipladenia
+How to grow Dipladenia – Basic Care

 In warmer climates Dipladenia will flower almost year found, they make great plants for containers.
 In cooler areas they will have flowering limited to summer, and will need protection from frosts over winter.